kstick9210/collect-the-cosmos/README.md

 # Collect the Cosmos
 Marvel at the universe from the comfort of your home.

-Collect the Cosmos is an application that allows users to search for and create collections of photos of stars, planets, and other extraodrinary objects in the unvierse.
+Collect the Cosmos is an application that allows users to search for and create collections of photos of stars, planets, and other extraordinary objects in the universe.

 ![Landing Page](./public/assets/screenshots/landing-page.png)
 ![Search](./public/assets/screenshots/search.png)